pine64/website/content/documentation/PineTab2/Software/Tutorials_and_FAQ.md

 To issue any commands using `rkdeveloptool` you must first load a Rockchip miniloader through Maskrom.

 {{< admonition type="note" >}}
-This file is hosted directly on this website.
+The zip is hosted directly on this website.
 {{</ admonition >}}

 **[Download MiniLoaderAll.bin.zip](/documentation/PineTab2/files/MiniLoaderAll.bin.zip)**

-Once you download and unzip the miniloader, issue this command to `rkdeveloptool`.
+Once you download and unzip the miniloader, issue this command using `rkdeveloptool`.

 `rkdeveloptool db MiniLoaderAll.bin`

+{{< admonition type="note" >}}
+This command downloads the loader to the device temporarily.
+If you powered off the device and wish to enter Maskrom and issue `rkdeveloptool` commands you must follow the above instructions again.
+{{</ admonition >}}

 Once the command completes, wait for the device to reappear in `lsusb`.
 Make sure it has a different name than before. **Be patient as it can take ~20 seconds**.